pdomaleczny/football-matches-simulator/README.md

 ```

 ## Tests
-Test were only implemented for the backend part as Frontend was only implemented for testing purpose
+Tests were only implemented for the backend part as Frontend was only implemented for testing purpose

 Instructions to run it:
 ```bash